|Tim Roufs||extended search|

 And then he says, "I want her.
 And I want her to be with me in this life, to take care of me when I'm sick.
 And I can take care of her when she's sick.
 And we'll live this life together."
 That's what they're telling to the two fathers.

 He says he'd like to have her.
-Her father or the mother say, well, that he has to show that he can provide.
+Her father or the mother says, well, that he has to show that he can provide.

 And he'll show them.
-He'll probably go out in the woods.
-I've seen them in my time, go out in the woods and get a deer like nothing.
-He'll come back and drop a deer before the wigwam of the girl.
+He'll probably go out in the woods to do that.
+I've seen them, in my time, go out in the woods and get a deer like nothing.
+He'll come back and drop a deer before the wiigwaam of the girl.
 Something will hit the ground all round there -- ducks, deer, wood, or anything.
 Maybe, if they want wood, he'll go drop a load of wood.
 The man has to show that he can pile the wood right in front of the door.
 These old people are old, but they have a good daughter.
-The mother of the woman opens the door, and there's wood, or a deer, or whatever, laying left for dead.
+The mother of the woman opens the door, and there's wood, or a deer, or whatever, lying left for dead.
 Then he'll go home.

 They see him going home.